Pruthvi-Parate/Advanced_Physical_Design_Using_OpenLANE/README.md

 ![image](https://github.com/Pruthvi-Parate/Advanced_Physical_Design_Using_OpenLANE/assets/72121158/eabab38d-bc25-43cd-b952-42b4e04be58e)

+You can also make a box on elements to see metalcuts.

-Then type below command in magic terminal :
+Then type below command (to see metalcuts) in magic terminal :

 ``
 cif see VIA2